AdobeDocs/document-services/src/pages/index.md

 ---
-title: Adobe Developer — SDK Developer Kit | PDF Library | Adobe Document Services
+title: SDK Developer Kit | PDF Library | Adobe Document Services - Adobe Developers
 description: Own the end-to-end customer experience.
 Our SDK Developer kits are customizable & built to last.
 Find an innovative solution with our PDF SDK here.
 ---